SUSE/BCI-dockerfile-generator/source/adding_containers.rst

 Adding and Modifying Container Images
 =====================================

-All container images are defined in :file:`src/bci_build/package.py` as instances of the :py:class:`~bci_build.package.LanguageStackContainer`, :py:class:`~bci_build.package.ApplicationStackContainer` or :py:class:`~bci_build.package.OsContainer` classes.
+All container images are defined in :file:`src/bci_build/package/` as instances of the :py:class:`~bci_build.package.bciclasses.LanguageStackContainer`, :py:class:`~bci_build.package.bciclasses.ApplicationStackContainer` or :py:class:`~bci_build.package.bciclasses.OsContainer` classes.

 The different classes result in slightly different images, mostly with respect to the way versions, tags and labels are handled.
 For example instances of